-Making sure your plants are spaced correctly, using companion planting to defend against pests and sowing in batches every few weeks so you have backup options are all important.
+1. Make sure your plants are spaced correctly.
+2. Use companion planting to defend against pests.
+3. Sow in batches every few weeks so you have backup options are all important.

-It’s helpful to watch the video so we can show you how to plan your garden and insure that your crops have the best chance of producing a great harvest.
-Or, see the full script below.
+It’s helpful to watch the video to understand these mistakes and avoid.
+We’ll help you plan your garden and ensure that your crops have the best chance of producing a great harvest.

 After you watch this video, why not try the Garden Planner here: http://gardenplanner.almanac.com